 The center’s work encompasses research, dissemination, and education in three critical areas:

-Market design.
-Problems in financial markets can result not only from malfeasance, but from poor design of market institutions.
+Financial innovation.
+Problems in financial markets can result not only from malfeasance, but from poor design of market institutions, especially in the presence of financial innovations.
 We focus on how to improve design in areas including high frequency trading, disclosure rules, pricing methods, and risk-control mechanisms.

 Financial access.
 Technological innovations are expanding the potential for broader access to financial services.
 We focus on how to provide greater access to banking, start-up financing, and lending (including peer-to-peer lending and microfinance in developing countries).